Table of Contents

 Some vendors give it a fancy name and call it “on-premises.”

-On-premises routing software solutions are a remnant of legacy software companies who didn’t make the investment to modernize into a cloud-based SaaS route optimization solution.
+On-premises routing software solutions are a remnant of legacy software companies who didn’t invest in modernizing into a cloud-based SaaS route optimization solution.
 Their justification for offline technology is that it’s more secure (false).
 Or that someone else won’t have access to your data (also false).

 Imagining an on-premise routing software platform just seems obscene… It wouldn’t have live traffic routing optimization, or real-time gps navigation… or anything else, that all your business competitors are running.